 We apply for and have received funding from various government agencies.
-Eligibility of public companies to receive grants, such as Small Business Technology Transfer, or STTR, and SBIR grants, may be based on size and ownership criteria which are under review by the Small Business Administration, or SBA.
-As a result, our eligibility may change in the future, and additional funding from this source may not be available.
+Eligibility of public companies to receive grants, such as Small Business Technology Transfer, or STTR, and Small Business Innovation Research, or SBIR grants, may be based on size and ownership criteria which are under review by the Small Business Administration, or SBA.
+As a result, our eligibility may change in the future, and additional funding from these sources may not be available.